TOP

 Now the style elements of the apartment’s living spaces are integrated into the kitchen.
 Sophistication is realized with on-trend brushed brass in the cabinet pulls and knobs, faucet, sconces, and pendants.
 Even the range and microwave sport chunky pro-style brass handles and knobs on their white faces.

-Not surprisingly, Patrick and Tom were equally effusive about the experience of working together.
+Not surprisingly, Patrick and Tom were equally effusive about the experience of working together on this kitchen renovation project.
 Tom was impressed with Patrick’s infinite patience, creative vision, and keen eye for design details.
 In Patrick’s estimation, Tom was proficient in both the broad view of design decisions as well as the necessary minutiae.
 Patrick also appreciated that Tom understood the value of an interior designer in the success of a project.

 The kitchen turned out to be everything the client wanted, and more.
 Patrick reports that, even after some time has passed, there are a few cabinets and drawers that are still empty!
 Patrick was thrilled that the design tricks and devices he originally conceived resulted in this stunning metamorphosis.
 And Tom was deeply gratified by the final outcome.